SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

     Currently, the settings window allows you to specify the default pages for element and view cards.

 - A new homepage similar to the Cube X homepage, listing recently used items.
-- Redesigned (collapsible) side panel, on which alarm states are now indicated by colored circled.
+- Redesigned (collapsible) side panel, on which alarm states are now indicated by colored circles.
 - Redesigned element, service, view and alarm cards, which can be accessed directly using the following URLs:

   - `http://<DMAIP>/monitoring/element/<DMAID>/<EID>/data/<PAGENAME>`